a-rich/DJ-Tools/docs/how_to_guides/collection_playlists.md

 You may only have one tag for each playlist.
 If you're interested in creating playlists that combine multiple tags, check out the [Combiner](combiner_playlists.md) how-to guide.

-Any tags in your Collection that are not included in the `collection_playlists.yaml` configuration file will automatically be added to either a `Unused Tags` playlist or an `Unused Tags` folder with a playlist for each tag (you can [configure this behavior](../tutorials/getting_started/configuration.md#collection-config) using `COLLECTION_PLAYLISTS_REMAINDER`).
+Any tags in your Collection that are not included in the `collection_playlists.yaml` configuration file will automatically be added to either a `Unused Tags` playlist or an `Unused Tags` folder with a playlist for each tag (you can [configure this behavior](../tutorials/getting_started/configuration.md#collection-config) using `collection_playlists_remainder`).

 If there are tags for which you're not interested in creating an `Unused Tags` playlist(s) for, simply add a new folder to the tree call `_ignore` and list the tags underneath of it.